GetSafariTours

 Food Hygiene

-7. Trust Your Gut: If a situation feels wrong—a dark alley, an overly pushy stranger—remove yourself immediately.
+7. Trust your gut: If a situation feels wrong (a dark alley, an overly pushy stranger), remove yourself immediately.

-There is no need for a Rolex or diamond ring on safari; it only makes you a target.
-For a full checklist of what to bring (and what to leave behind), download our Ultimate Safari Packing List: 11 Mistakes to Avoid.
+For a full checklist of what to bring (and what to leave behind), see our Safari Packing Mistakes guide.

 FAQ: Your Burning Questions Answered

-Do I need a visa for Tanzania?
 Most visitors (US, UK, EU, Canada) need a visa.
 You can get an e-Visa online or a visa on arrival ($50 or $100 depending on nationality), but the online process is recommended to save time at the airport.

-Is it safe to walk at night?
 In general, no. We advise against walking around cities or beaches after dark.
 Take a taxi even for short distances at night.
 Inside hotel grounds or campsites, it is safe.

-What is the emergency number in Tanzania?
 The general emergency number is 112.
 For medical emergencies, AMREF Flying Doctors is the premier air ambulance service (safari insurance usually covers this).

 Safari Expert